 Affectionately nicknamed the “Jack Chi”, the Jack Russell Chihuahua mix has the tenacity of no other dog.

 These clever crosses are known for their feisty nature and unrelenting energy.

-These Chihuahua Mixes are short haired dogs, so have very little grooming requirements.
-However, they may need regular bathing as these dogs are at their happiest channelling their ratter instincts by digging in the dirt (they may get pretty muddy afterwards).
+These Chihuahua mixes are short haired dogs, so have very little grooming requirements.
+However, they may need regular bathing as these dogs are at their happiest channeling their ratter instincts by digging in the dirt (they may get pretty muddy afterwards).

-Jack Russell’s and Chihuahua’s are both relatively healthy dogs and so will pass this on to any offspring that they may have.
+Jack Russells and Chihuahuas are both relatively healthy dogs, so they will pass on their healthy genes to any offspring that they may have.
 In fact, most of these mixes live to be 14 years old.

 5. Chug or Pughuahua – Chihuahua Pug Mix

-The Chug is an adorable and sassy Pug x Chihuahua Mix!
+The Chug dog is an adorable and sassy Pug and Chihuahua mix!

 Chug dogs usually stand between 6 and 12 inches, and weigh in between 10 and 20lb.